|Height:||256.56+ ft||(78.20+ m)||Elevation:||6,350 ft (1,935 m)||GPS Latitude:||36.74729|

 Robert E. Lee should not be confused with Ghost (also known as Robert E. Lee) which grows in Packsaddle Grove in Giant Sequoia National Monument, another Robert E. Lee tree which grows in Mariposa Grove in Yosemite National Park, or General Lee which grows in Giant Forest in Sequoia National Park.

 Northbound: From U.S. Interstate 5 North, transfer to California State Route 99 North toward Bakersfield.
 Drive north 97 mi (156 km) on California State Route 99 and transfer to California State Route 198 East toward Visalia.
 Drive east 86 mi (138 m) on California State Route 198, past Four Guardsmen, and turn right onto California State Route 180 East toward General Grant Grove.
-Drive north 1.6 mi (2.6 km) on California State Route 180 and turn left onto an unnamed road 0.2 mi (0.3 km) past the Kings Canyon Visitor Center and General Grant Grove Cabins.
+Drive north 1.6 mi (2.6 km) on California State Route 180, past the Kings Canyon Visitor Center and General Grant Grove Cabins, and turn left onto Grant Tree Road.

 Southbound: From U.S. Interstate 5 South in Sacramento, transfer to U.S. Highway 50 East toward South Lake Tahoe.
 Drive east 1.7 mi (2.7 km) on U.S. Highway 50 and transfer to California State Highway 99 South.
 Near Fresno, transfer to California State Route 180 East.
-Drive east 58 mi (93 km) on California State Route 180 toward General Grant Grove.
-Turn left onto an unnamed road 0.2 mi (0.3 km) past the Kings Canyon Visitor Center and General Grant Grove Cabins.
+Drive east 58 mi (93 km) on California State Route 180 toward General Grant Grove, past the Kings Canyon Visitor Center and General Grant Grove Cabins, and turn left onto Grant Tree Road.

 |Rating:||Easy||One-Way Distance:||230 ft||(70 m)||Ascent:||10 ft||(3 m)|